 A dram of whiskey equals one-eighth of a fluid ounce (3.7ml), less than one teaspoon (5ml).
 That means a regular serve of whiskey (1.5 ounces) contains about 12 drams.
 But that's not what you get when you order a dram of whiskey in a bar.
 In Ireland, you get 35.5ml, in the UK between 25ml and 35ml, and in the US you typically get 45ml or 1.5 fluid ounces.

-The term dram originates from Scotland and is a synonym for one serving of Whisky.
-However, a dram of Whiskey is a very flexible unit to measure the amount of spirit.
+The term dram originates from Scotland and is a synonym for one serving of whiskey.
+However, a dram of whiskey is a very flexible unit to measure the amount of liquid.

 Initially, it referred to a small amount, less than 5ml: 3.69ml or 1/8 of a fluid ounce.
-However, in daily use, that would be pretty impractical. -Especially, when ordering a dram of Whiskey (imagine getting served such a tiny portion).
-So some adjustment was inevitable.
+However, in daily use, that would be pretty impractical.
+Today, ordering a dram of whiskey will get you way more than that.
+How much depends on the region and your bartender.

-As the UK and Ireland adopted the metric system, the measures were standardized and converted to milliliters.
+As the UK and Ireland adopted the metric system in the 70s, the measures were standardized and converted to milliliters.

 In the UK, it's up to the pub or bartender to choose between serving 25 or 35ml per dram.

 The Scots started ordering their whisky by the dram.
 It always had been an unofficial measurement, best described as the amount of whisky you can swallow at once.

 However, in most cases, the size of one dram equals the amount of the UK dram, as both are the UK National Measurement and Regulation Office.
 That means you either get 25ml or 35ml when ordering a dram in a Scottish bar.